lukmanaj/wildlifeclassify/README.md

 ## Results

 The model achieved a final test accuracy of approximately 68%.
 Training and validation accuracy and losses are documented through graphs on Wandb, showcasing the learning progress and model convergence.
+The project [paper](https://github.com/lukmanaj/wildlifeclassify/project_paper.pdf) also explains the results in greater detail.

 ## Deployment